-Shooting the conflict in Yemen and the humanitarian crisis it's fostered, Lorenzo Tugnoli hopes to "acknowledge the complexity of what’s going on" in a story nominated for World Press Photo Story of the Year, announced at 9.30pm on 11 April
+Shooting the crisis in Yemen, Lorenzo Tugnoli hopes to "acknowledge the complexity of what’s going on" in a story nominated for World Press Photo Story of the Year, announced at 9.30pm on 11 April

 “Working in Yemen is extremely difficult,” says Lorenzo Tugnoli, talking to BJP by phone from Kabul.
 “It’s a country where you have to navigate through various factions, and there are bureaucratic obstacles on both sides.
 As an example, it took us months just to get a visa.